dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-23/03	Working on letterforms with only two triangles.
-This means I have exceeded my 12 parameters so I'll definitely need to work on my concept and how I set it up.
-It's a start, though.
+25/03	My letterforms work by having each parameter correspond with one point of each triangle.
+2 triangles = 12 parameters per letterform.
+This is going to be a difficult concept when drawing letters which have three stems (uppercase E, M, W etc).